standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Map File Header

-The header of a map file must include the `Grammar`, `Namespace`, and `Target` keywords.
+The header of a map file _must_ include the `Grammar`, `Namespace`, and `Target` keywords.
 The `Grammar` keyword declares the CIMPL Mapping Grammar Version.
-This version is currently 5.1.
+The version is currently 5.1.
 The `Namespace` keyword relates the maps defined in this file to the Class file in the same namespace.
 The `Target` keyword provides the version of FHIR that the CIMPL model is mapped to, either `FHIR_DSTU_2`, `FHIR_STU_3`, or `FHIR_R4`.

-For a further description of the header keywords, see [Keywords](#keywords).
+For more information about the header keywords, see [Keywords](#keywords).

 ### Setting the Mapping Target

-Each section in a mapping file begins with a statement that establishes a resource, profile, or complex data type that is the target for the mapping.
-In CIMPL map files, the item to the left of `maps to` comes from your CIMPL data model and the item to the right is an element in the target output.
+Each section in a Map file begins with a statement that establishes a resource, profile, or complex data type that is the target for the mapping.
+In CIMPL Map files, the item to the left of `maps to` comes from your CIMPL data model and the item to the right is an element in the target output.
 The mapping target can be a FHIR resource, profile, or complex data type that is part of the target FHIR release version.
 The initial statement in each mapping block must end with a colon (:).

 | CIMPL Class | FHIR Target | Example |
 |----------|---------|---------|